 - If the fluid level isn't within half an inch of the cap, add the correct type of brake fluid until it is.
 The more fluid you have to add, the more serious the problem could be.

 - You should also check your fluid's condition at the same time.
 It should be translucent and yellowish in colour.
 Anything else and you need to book a brake fluid change as soon as possible.

 You should always work quickly when topping up your brake fluid.
 It will absorb the moisture in the air and become contaminated, so only buy and use as much as you need.
 You shouldn't use brake fluid that has been open for a long time either as this will also reduce the efficiency of your brakes.

-If you check your brake fluid and suspect that you need a top-up, you should book an appointment with a professional garage rather than attempting any of the work yourself.
+If you check your brake fluid and suspect that you need a top-up, you should book a brake fluid change at a professional garage rather than attempting any of the work yourself.
 They will also be able to advise on any leaks that you might have and be able to fix these as well.